Prof Dina Belluigi

-Her current research grapples with the conditions for academic citizenship, participation and development; and the question/s of authorship, authority and agency within and beyond institutional borderlines.
-Underpinning these foci is a concern with interpretative frameworks in higher education (and in higher education studies), the ways in which their dynamics and machinations constrain or enable agency, and the significance of this for social justice and critical consciousness.
+Dina’s research and practice grapples with the conditions for academic citizenship, participation and development; and the question/s of authoring/ authority and representation within and beyond institutional borderlines.
+Underpinning these foci is a concern with the ways in which interpretative frameworks, and socio-cultural dynamics and machinations constrain or enable agency, and the significance for critical consciousness and social justice.

 View my CV